You've asked, we've answered.

 - You don’t have to be a current or former client to benefit from our referral program.
 (We just need to know how to pay you!)

-How do I get a free quote?
+How do I get a free estimate?

 Just fill out our inquiry form and attach your file.
 We treat every inquiry in confidence.
 We will review your work and send you an estimate.
 No fees or strings attached.
 Honest!

-What’s included in a quote?
+What’s included in an estimate?

 - Formatting & Structure: Margins, line spacing, indents, pagination, front matter, table of contents (if applicable), heading levels, paragraph structure.